alialib/alia/docs/assorted-examples.md

 </script>

 If you're more interested in code than prose, you'll like this page the best.
-Many of these come from other sections of the documentation...
+Many of these come from other sections of the documentation.

+You may also want to check out the [alia/HTML demos](https://html.alia.dev/).

 Tip Calculator
 --------------